How to begin your weaning journey

-A balanced baby weaning diet
+A varied and balanced baby weaning diet

 The right texture

-At this stage, smooth purées are ideal to help your baby learn how to swallow solid foods.
+In the early stages, smooth purées are ideal to help your baby learn how to swallow solid foods.
 Apples, pears, carrots, and sweet potatoes are all easy to cook and blend.
 Make sure you peel them first to remove any skin that may be too tough for your baby.

 The right tastes

 Try introducing simple tastes, such as pumpkin, carrot and other vegetables, before moving on to more complex meal combinations.
 Just cook them as you normally would, but without any added sugar or salt, which can be harmful to your baby2.